They have about 180 papier-mâché heads that were made in Viareggio, Italy. Some of them are 50-60 years old.

 My favorite new float is by Michigan Blue Cross Blue Shield.
 It depicts wellness with a large cup of tea, along with fruits and vegetables.
 I couldn't resist having my picture made by the jumbo Styrofoam teacup!

-The most important float of all will be Santa in his sleigh pulled by his reindeers.
+The most important float of all will be Santa in his 75-ft. sleigh pulled by nine fiberglass reindeers.

 ~ Sesame Street Characters ~